Kivu conflict: FDLR insurgency

 The FDLR counts among its number the original members of the Interahamwe that led the 1994 Rwandan genocide.
 Established as a breakaway faction from the Rwandan Armed Forces (FAR), the FDLR initially sought to transition from a rebel group to a political-military entity dedicated to protecting Rwandan Hutu refugees and their interests in prolonged exile.
 This transformation enabled the promotion of new officers and the recruitment of fighters from refugee populations in eastern Congo.
 Despite its presence in the region, analysts, including the International Crisis Group, have asserted that the FDLR is not strong enough to pose a direct threat to Rwanda's government.

-However, its continued existence has been used as justification for Rwandan military interventions and the activities of Rwanda-backed groups like the National Congress for the Defence of the People (CNDP) and its successor, the March 23 Movement (M23).
-Some experts, including political scientist Bob Kabamba of the University of Liège, have suggested that economic motives—such as access to Congo's vast mineral wealth—have played a significant role in Rwanda's involvement in eastern Congo, dating back to its participation in the First Congo War in 1996.
+Its continued existence has been used as justification for Rwandan military interventions and the activities of Rwanda-backed groups like the National Congress for the Defence of the People (CNDP) and its successor, the March 23 Movement (M23).
+Some experts, including political scientist Bob Kabamba of the University of Liège, have suggested that economic motives, such as access to Congo's vast mineral wealth, have played a significant role in Rwanda's involvement in eastern Congo, dating back to its participation in the First Congo War in 1996.

 Efforts to disarm and repatriate the FDLR have been ongoing since 2002, involving initiatives by DRC, Rwanda, and the United Nations Mission in the Democratic Republic of the Congo (MONUC, later MONUSCO).
 On 31 March 2005, FDLR representatives in Rome declared their willingness to cease military action against Rwanda and return home.
-However, Amnesty International reported that FDLR commanders continued to resist repatriation, citing fears of imprisonment, political exclusion, and loss of influence.
+Amnesty International reported that FDLR commanders continued to resist repatriation, citing fears of imprisonment, political exclusion, and loss of influence.
 The United Nations Security Council urged the group to uphold its commitments, and by 2006, approximately 1,500 FDLR members had been repatriated under a formal program.

 In subsequent years, the FDLR's strength gradually declined.
 By 2007, Kinshasa and Kigali had launched the Nairobi Communiqué, an international framework for bilateral cooperation aimed at resolving the FDLR issue, building upon the earlier Kimia II operation led by the FARDC and MONUSCO.
 By 2014, the group's territorial control in North and South Kivu had significantly weakened, and its number of fighters had dwindled to an estimated 1,400–1,500.

-On 18 September, FDLR leader Sylvestre Mudacumura, who had been targeted by an International Criminal Court (ICC) arrest warrant since July 2012, was killed by the Congolese military.
+In September 2014, FDLR leader Sylvestre Mudacumura, who had been targeted by an International Criminal Court (ICC) arrest warrant since July 2012, was killed by the Congolese military.
 In December 2023, Colonel Ruvugayimikore, also known as Ruhinda, the head of the FDLR's CRAP unit and regarded as one of its most skilled fighters, was also killed under unclear circumstances.
 By the 2020s, many analysts argued that the FDLR no longer posed a significant direct threat to Rwanda.
 However, its presence has long been cited as a justification for foreign military interventions in eastern Congo.